dupi-singh/cheatsheets/ssh.md

 ```bash
 ssh dupinder@vikram-100.lan.prl.res.in
 ```
-Login with X forwarding
+Login with X forwarding (For GUI)
 ```bash
 ssh -X username@clusteraddress
 ```
+For MAC, make sure to install XQuartz.
-To test if X forwarding is working, try running the following
+To test if X forwarding is working, try running the following:
 ```bash
 xclock
 ```